 Make Your Own Kefir

 I usually just have kefir plain, but last week I decided to flavor it up!
-I asked you guys on Instagram which flavor to do….mixed berries or pineapple mango.
+I asked you guys on social which flavor to do….mixed berries or pineapple mango.
 The votes came in and mixed berries won!

 Here’s what I did to make my plain homemade kefir into berry: In a blender, I added 1 cup plain homemade kefir, 1/2 cup frozen berries and a drizzle of honey.
 I found it too tart without honey (and I love tart things), so I think it needed a little sweetness.
-It blended up pretty thick, but as it sat in the refrigerator it become a thinner consistency like typical kefir.
+It blended up pretty thick, but as it sat in the refrigerator it became a thinner consistency like typical kefir.

 It tasted great, so I’ll be doing this more often with other fruit!
 You could definitely use this method to make your own homemade strawberry kefir by using frozen strawberries.
 Give it a try and let me know how it turns out for you!

-Bowl & Topping Ideas
+Kefir Bowl & Topping Ideas

 Are you sold on making kefir smoothie bowls now?
 Here’s the recipe full of strawberry flavor to kick start your summer smoothie season!